 But, the writer remains unaware; living in self-imposed solitary confinement of the mind.
 They are consumed by the feelings for the protagonist and villain.
 They remain engrossed in telling the story, talking to themselves, writing for themselves and sharing a part of themselves.

 Then comes the end.
 The story is complete, or is it?
 They go back and reread, shredding some words there, adding a new conversation, here.
-Doubts surface and the writer moves in the world seeking validation; adoration; praise.
+Doubts surface and the writer inhabits the world of the characters, seeking validation; adoration; praise.
 The publisher is hard to impress; the readers even more.
 Their minds are open to the vastness of other ideas and thoughts.
 They are unimpressed.
 A quick peek, a frown or a shrug and the story is left alone in the untouched, and forgotten pile.
 A fleeting moment, unremembered forever!

 Ideas they formed in their heads and

 hearts.
 Ideas they deemed necessary for the world to read.
 Ideas that now stand

 broken and unappreciated.
 Ideas that are now the death of a dream.